anishchaurasiya/Face-Recognition-Attendance-System/README.md

 -Store all the image/Photos in Imagefolder with name of the file as their name

--Locate the ImageFolder in the attendance.py file
+-Locate the ImageFolder in the attendance.py file if its in the same directory skip this

 -Make sure that ur webcam is connected to your Laptop/PC